-Yes, we know it’s actually still summer, but in public relations, getting a jump on the fourth quarter is suddenly top-of-mind.
+Yes, we know it’s still summer, but in public relations, getting a jump on the fourth quarter is suddenly top-of-mind.
 Every year we look for smart new ways to streamline systems or simply do PR better.
 What follows is a compilation of proven tips to try as you ease into autumn.

 Take stock of current agency work

 If the end of the summer saw a slowdown, you’ll want to be back with a vengeance.
 Now is the time to revisit original objectives and make sure communications teams are on target.
 For example, take a look back at the last quarter and evaluate the effort against metrics and results for the last new product launch or funding announcement.
-Work with your agency to make sure both teams are on track as well to re-invigorate for the upcoming race to the end of the year.
+Work with your team or agency to make sure all is on track as well to re-invigorate for the upcoming race to the end of the year.
 If you’re considering changing or adding a new firm, have you issued any RFPs that are unresolved?
 No one wants to be that company who “ghosts” PR firms after receiving a proposal – a topic tackled here recently.

 Audit your internal staffing needs

 Now is the time to look at who is working on what and determine if you have the best fit for each company marketing and PR initiative.
 If you haven’t already conducted a recent review or more casual check-in with your team members, start there and assess what’s working well and what’s not.
 Look for signs staffers are burned out or looking for change and make some substantive shifts.
 Now is also the time to look at staff planning and start to forecast your new year’s goals and needs (see below.)
 Take some practical steps like making sure your company LinkedIn profile is up to snuff and well-written job descriptions and ads are at your fingertips.

 Reconsider the weekly agency status meeting